 The actual calculation of interchange fee rates is very complex and takes an enormous number of factors into account.
-The cost of transferring money and current interest rates are two big considerations that go into the calculation, and as such, interchange fees are updated a couple of times each year to ensure they’re in line with current financial conditions.
+The cost of transferring money and current interest rates are two big considerations that go into the calculation, and as such, they are updated a couple of times each year to ensure they’re in line with current financial conditions.

 The type of card, merchant size and industry, and transaction type also all factor into the equation.
 For instance, a card with a chip and PIN will generally have lower interchange fees than one that doesn’t because it carries less risk.
-Rewards cards also carry higher interchange fees, which the issuers use to cover the cost of the rewards program.
+Rewards cards also carry higher fees, which the issuers use to cover the cost of the rewards program.

-A merchant’s size and industry can impact their interchange fees, as card issuers provide more favorable rates to certain industries and are willing to negotiate rates with larger businesses.
+A merchant’s size and industry can impact their fees, as card issuers provide more favorable rates to certain industries and are willing to negotiate rates with larger businesses.
 Walmart, for instance – with over 6,000 stores across the United States – can access lower interchange rates than small local businesses.

 Finally, the type of transaction impacts the rates in order to offset the costs of accepting extra risk.
 An in-person transaction, for example, will carry a lower fee than a “card-not-present” transaction due to the lower risk of fraud.

 Interchange fees are an unavoidable reality of accepting card payments, so it’s important that merchants have at least an idea of what goes into them.
-But while interchange fees can’t be avoided, they may go down in the not-too-distant future.
+But while fees can’t be avoided, they may go down in the not-too-distant future.
 The European Union has already capped credit card interchange fees at 0.3%, and recent anti-trust suits and congressional inquiries have brought them under scrutiny in the U.S. as well.
-Until then, merchants looking to lower their interchange fees need look no further than BAMS.
+Until then, merchants looking to lower their interchange fees need to look no further than BAMS.